I recently read the book "Linear Circuit Transfer Functions" by Christophe P. Basso, and I realised

 and we can immediately see that this is a 1st order low-pass filter with time constant:

 Notice how we didn't have to solve a system of linear equations when using inspection.
-We just found the answer to simpler problems and combined them to get the desired result.
-This is the power of solving by inspection.
-You will soon see that we will do the same thing in the Extra Element Theorem.
+We just found the answer to simpler problems and combined them to get

 The Extra Element Theorem (EET).